Innmind/documentation/docs/getting-started/framework/http.md

 };
 ```

 You can expose this server via `cd public/ && php -S localhost:8080`.
-If you run `curl http://localhost:8080/` it will return a `404` response which is the default behaviour when you dn'ont specify any route.
+If you run `curl http://localhost:8080/` it will return a `404` response which is the default behaviour when you didn't specify any route.

 You can define a route like this: